christianhg/meanusercrud/README.md

 CRUD app with MEAN JavaScript Full-Stack
 ==============

-An application demonstrating the use of the following techonologies
+A boilerplate application demonstrating best practises using the following techonologies:
 - Node.js
 - Express
 - MongoDB